gierdo/gierdo.github.io/_posts/2025-12-14-lsp-mix-and-match.md

 (neovim)](https://neovim.io).

 Not a bare-bones neovim, though.
-I use many plugins, and I have even more of the set up.
+I use many plugins, and I have even more of them set up.
 Too many?
 Maybe.
 Probably.
 Especially considering the ever growing number of software supply chain attacks..

 Anyways, that is a different topic for a different day.